Paradores Spain - Spanish Paradors - Parador hotels

 Outside, there is an attractive, well looked after garden with a swimming pool set in a large lawned area.

-Parador de Zamora - one of the Spanish Paradors "Bacalao a la tranca" which is a dish based on the dried salted cod that is popular though out the peninsular;
+Zamora Parador Hotel - swimming pool "Bacalao a la tranca" which is a dish based on the dried salted cod that is popular though out the peninsular;

 "Pulpo a la sanabresa" being a dish based on octopus;